If you want sunshine, festivals and wildlife, here are the best places to visit in June – travel corridors and vaccine passports permitting

 Fortunately, the jaguars in the Pantanal are used to the idea of seeing humans around, so a respectful jaguar-spotting sesh shouldn't spook them too much.

-The northern Pantanal is thought to practically guarantee a sighting, while our editor-in-chief Lyn Hughes had an excellent experience watching the jaguars at the Caiman Ecological Reserve in the south.
+The northern Pantanal is thought to practically guarantee a sighting, while our founding editor Lyn Hughes had an excellent experience watching the jaguars at the Caiman Ecological Reserve in the south.
 So, take your pick...

 June's the right time to immerse yourself in the Great Barrier Reef.
 Not only is it winter in Australia, meaning flight and accommodation prices are lower in the surrounding cities, but there's also little rainfall, meaning diving conditions are at their peak.